abhishekg785/toppr_hackathon/README.txt

 Project Contains:

+1. Code for the project.
-1. battles.sql file for the database.
+2. battles.sql file for the database.
-2  Screenshots of the project showing the use of apis.
+3. Screenshots of the project showing the use of apis.